cedav12/Garbage-collection-GIT/FileCompression.md

 - `--auto` uses heuristics to determine whether garbage collection should be performed at all, if not, it exits.
 - `--force` triggers `git gc` even if there might be one already in progress in the current repository (mostly used for remote repositories).
 - `--quiet` will hide all progress reports
-- `--no-prune` will not prune any loose objects, on the same note, `--prune=<date>` will only prune loose objects older than *<date>*.
-A special section is dedicated to the `git prune` command, exploring it into more detail.
+- `--no-prune` will not prune any loose objects, on the same note, `--prune=<date>` will only prune loose objects older than *date*.
+A special section is dedicated to the `git prune` command, exploring it in more detail.

 To show the most saved space possible, we use `git gc --aggressive`: